cselab/Mirheo/docs/source/user/interactions.rst

 ############

 Interactions are used to calculate forces on individual particles due to their neighbours.
-Pairwise short-range interactions are currently supported, and membrane forces
+Pairwise short-range interactions are currently supported, and membrane forces.

 Summary
 ========